Wake Forest University: Review & Facts

 It is important to keep in mind that enrolling in a ROTC course does not commit you to serve unless you have received a ROTC scholarship, grant, or any other funding.

-Based on the college crime numbers, Wake Forest University appears to be a very dangerous school.
+Based on the college crime data, Wake Forest University appears to be a very dangerous school.
 Read the details in the Campus Crime report for this college.

 Wake Forest University Location Map - Street View